Read on here what Is the impact of age on flexibility? Can you regain flexibility after 50 (60 or 65), and how to stay flexible as you age?

 [Read: Why Flexibility Is Important As You Age]

-Can You Regain Flexibility After 50 (60 or Even 65)?
+Can You Regain Flexibility After 50 (60 or even 65)?

 However, we have good news for you.
 As a human being, you can slow down or even reverse some of these changes in your body!
 So, though we cannot avoid some loss of flexibility, there are ways to control such losses.